Engineering active motion in quantum matter: Mimicking quantum propulsion

 where $\hat{V}(\hat{x},t)$ is the potential energy operator associated with a classical trapping potential $V(x,t)$; $\hat{p}=-i\hbar\partial_{x}$ is the momentum operator, and $m$, $\omega$, $\hat{x}$ are the particle mass, harmonic trap frequency and position operator respectively.
 In the following, we consider two cases, dissipative and non-dissipative.
 In the \textit{dissipative} case, we assume that the quantum particle is weakly coupled to its environment such that the dynamics of its density matrix $\hat{\rho}(t)$ is governed by the Lindblad equation \cite{RivasHuelga2011}:

 and the (Markovian) dissipator is given by

 where $\hat{a} $ ($\hat{a}^\dagger$) is the annihilation (creation) operator, while $\nu^{+}$ and $\nu^{-}$ are the gain and loss rates for the excitations of the quantum particle in the trap respectively, and correspond to an equilibrium temperature ($T$) of the thermal bath through $\nu_{+}/\nu_{-}=e^{-\hbar \omega /k_B T}$ where $k_B$ is the Boltzmann constant and $\hbar$ is the reduced Planck constant \cite{EnglertMorigi2002}.
-In the \textit{non-dissipative} (or Hamiltonian) case, the dissipator in Eq.~\eqref{eq:time_evolution} vanishes, $\hat{\mathcal{D}} \equiv 0$.\\ We define the quantum MSD, or the spread of the time-dependent wavefunction $|\psi_t\rangle$, as the expectation value:
+In the \textit{non-dissipative} (or Hamiltonian) case, the dissipator in Eq.~\eqref{eq:time_evolution} vanishes, $\hat{\mathcal{D}} \equiv 0$.
+We note that the used form of the Lindblad equation is one specific choice to model the coupling to a thermal bath.
+In a future work, we will examine how the predicted quantum-active effects depend on the specific choice of the bath-coupling model \cite{Lindbladcorr}.\\ We define the quantum MSD, or the spread of the time-dependent wavefunction $|\psi_t\rangle$, as the expectation value:

 Here, $\overline{ \cdots}$ denotes the average over prescribed stochastic trajectories, that we will specify below.
-In what follows, we analyze equation \eqref{eq:time_evolution} both analytically and numerically, starting from the ground state $|\psi_{t=0}\rangle$, with further details of our analysis and methods provided in the Supplemental Material (SM) \cite{supplement}.
+In what follows, we analyze equation \eqref{eq:time_evolution} both analytically and numerically, starting from the ground state $|\psi_{t=0}\rangle$, which is the quantum analogue of initialization in the potential minimum in the classical case.
+Further details of our analysis and methods provided in the Supplemental Material (SM) \cite{supplement}.
 We choose $\sqrt{\hbar/m\omega}$ and $\omega^{-1}$ as units of length and time, respectively.